rappetteluca/Reinforcement-Learning-SARSA-vs-QLearning/README.md

 None.

-**Instructor Note**: The "weird" results you noted for SARSA are actually exactly what we expect.
+**Instructor Note: The "weird" results you noted for SARSA are actually exactly what we expect.
 Due to its "on-policy" approach it tends to play it safe.
-With a much longer time horizon and slower randomness reduction, we could probably get rid of this, but over the time given, the difference between the two algorithms is to be expected.
+With a much longer time horizon and slower randomness reduction, we could probably get rid of this, but over the time given, the difference between the two algorithms is to be expected.**